...

 Click the photo to find out what the funny pose is for!

-If you haven’t been to Amanohashidate for the celebrated view, you definitely should when coming to Miyazu!
+If you haven’t visited Amanohashidate for its celebrated view, you should definitely do so when coming to Miyazu!

-Check out our article on Amanohashidate to find out why people are bending down on the observatory and how the 5,000 pine trees can grow on the 3.6 km sandbar surrounded by seawater!
+Check out our article on Amanohashidate to find out what to do in this destination that boasts as one of Japan’s Three Views and why people are bending down on the observatory.
+You will also learn how the 5,000 pine trees can grow on the 3.6 km sandbar surrounded by seawater!

 Leave a Comment